The Ancient Law: Plot

 The film takes place in the 1860s, and opens on the celebration of Purim in a Galician shtetl.
 Baruch, the rabbi’s son, takes the role of king Ahasuerus in the Purim spiel.
 His father, walking in on the festivities, is angered by his son taking part in the play.
 Reuben Pick, a traveler, counters the rabbi, stating that outside of the ghetto actors are respected and honored.
 Baruch is intrigued by this statement, and asks if Jews can be actors as well.
 Reuben pick confirms this, and then the rabbi banishes Baruch to the other room.

 Now drawn to outside world, Baruch declares his intent to become an actor, and, once his father realizes he isn’t joking, is forbidden to leave the house.
 He sneaks out during the night, and finds a traveling theatre troop.

 He joins the troupe, and performs as Romeo in Romeo and Juliet for a royal Austrian picnic, where the Austrian Archduchess Elisabeth Theresia takes a liking to him.
 During the final scene of the play, Baruch removes his hat, revealing his curled payot.
 The crowd fills with laughter at the thought of a Jewish Romeo.
 The theater director is angered at him for ruining the dramatic scene, and kicks him out.
 The archduchess invites Baruch to talk with her after the performance.
 Upon hearing how he was kicked out of the acting troupe, she arranges him an engagement at the Burgtheater in Vienna.

 After being accepting into the theater, Baruch meets with the archduchess again, stating that the only thing he still desires is to play Hamlet in the upcoming play.
-The archduchess is saddened by his seeming lack of romantic interest in her, but let’s him go.
+The archduchess is saddened by his seeming lack of romantic interest in her, but lets him go.
 She then conspires to get the Hamlet’s current actor kicked out of the play, securing Baruch the role.
 The opening of the play takes place on Yom Kippur, causing Baruch internal conflict, over giving up his acting dreams, or following his religion.
 He frantically prays in the dressing room before his performance.
 The play ends up being a success, and he is invited to a ball by the archduchess.